blueskyletters/blueskyletters.github.io/_drafts/the-kite-runner-a-review.md

 What I liked most is the dramatic attempt of Amir to try and rescue an orphan from the cruel antagonist.
 The whole incident is so intense that I started praying for the  best to happen.
 In fact, the whole book is filled with such suspenseful incidents, some heart-breaking and some satisfying.

-The author plays with every emotion of the reader.
+The author plays with every emotion of the reader, making one cry and smile while reading.
 The book never fails to move our hearts each time we read it.
 Though a long story giving the minutest of detail, the book grips its readers till the end.
 Unexpected plot twists and suspense keep the book lively and interesting.

+The book is so beautifully summed up that one cannot think of a more perfect ending for this heart-touching novel.

+> > _A book that keeps every emotion high like a flying kite...._

 Goodreads Rating: 4.5/5    I     My Rating: 4.7/5